Updated: Dec 22, 2022

 The Many Steps Involved In California Employment Law Claims

 California has comprehensive labor laws that offer one of the broadest worker protections in the US.
-If your boss violates your rights, you can file claims and get compensation for your damages.
+If your employer violates your rights, you can file claims and get compensation for your damages.

-If you've been a victim of illegal discrimination, unpaid wages, wrongful termination, or retaliation, you could collect compensation for your losses.
+You could collect compensation for your losses if you've been a victim of illegal discrimination, unpaid wages, wrongful termination, or retaliation.

 So, what should you expect when filing a lawsuit against your employer?
 What do you need to do to ensure a successful employment law claim?
 First, let's look at the brief summary of what goes into suing your employer, as experienced by a California employment lawyer: